OfficeDev/office-ui-fabric-core/ghdocs/FEATURES.md

 </div>
 ```

-Would result in:
+Results in:

 ![ResultGrid](http://odux.azurewebsites.net/github/img/ResultGrid.png)

-######Inheritance
+###Inheritance
-Fabric is mobile-first, meaning that any layout defined for small screens will automatically be inherited by medium and large screens.
-The small size utilities (`.ms-u-sm6`) are required and, if you wish to change the layout on larger screens, the other utility classes can be applied.
+Because Fabric is mobile-first, any layout defined for small screens is automatically inherited by medium and large screens.
+The small size utilities (`.ms-u-sm6`) are required.
+If you want to change the layout on larger screens, you can apply the other utility classes.

-######Push and pull
+###Push and pull
-There may be times when you want the source order of columns to differ from the display order, or to change the display order based on the screen size.
+You might want your column source order to differ from the display order, or to change the column display order based on the screen size.
 The push and pull utilities make this possible.
-Push moves a column to the right, while pull moves it to the left.
+Push moves a column to the right; pull moves it to the left.

-#####Localization
+##Localization support

-######Right-to-left support
+###Right-to-left support
 Fabric comes with an alternate CSS file for pages written in right-to-left (RTL) languages, such as Arabic and Hebrew.
-This reverses the order of columns in the responsive grid, making it easy to create an RTL layout without writing additional templates.
+This reverses the order of columns in the responsive grid, which makes it easy to create an RTL layout without writing additional templates.
 Future versions of Fabric will also reverse some icons and provide additional helper utilities.

-Apply the “dir” attribute to the HTML tag, and reference the RTL version of Fabric:
+Apply the “dir” attribute to the HTML tag, and reference the RTL version of Fabric.
 ```html
 <html dir="rtl">
   <head>